danclewley/get_pcr_tt_results/README.md

 ## Usage ##

-It is recommended you copy these commands to a text file (e.g., in Notepad) so they are easier to edit then past them from there to the command prompt / Terminal.
+It is recommended you copy these commands to a text file (e.g., in Notepad) so they are easier to edit then paste them from there to the command prompt / Terminal.

 To run for TT1 use: